Skip to main content

 Chart 2 - Petroleum Products Production and Import (2000-2017)

-Formation of the Kazakh–Kyrgyz Commission & FEZ "Maimak"
+Formation of the Kazakh–Kyrgyz Commission & the “Maymak” FEZ

-By a governmental decree of the Kyrgyz Republic, JSC "TIC Temirlan-Oil" was tasked with developing the "Maimak" FEZ, allocating specific areas for an oil refinery, a petrochemical plant, a gold mining enterprise, and an agro-industrial complex.
+By a government decree of the Kyrgyz Republic, Temirlan-Oil was tasked with developing the “Maymak” FEZ, allocating specific areas for an oil refinery, a petrochemical plant, a gold mining enterprise, and an agro-industrial complex.

-As part of the first phase of the "Maimak" FEZ development plan—constructing the oil refinery—JSC "Temirlan-Oil" prepared and finalized all required architectural-planning documentation in state agencies, built an oil storage facility on the designated land, set up the necessary infrastructure, and carried out earthworks up to the main pipeline tie-in point.
+As part of the first phase of the “Maymak” FEZ development plan—constructing the oil refinery—Temirlan-Oil completed all required architectural and planning documentation with the relevant government agencies, built an oil storage facility on the designated land, established the necessary infrastructure, and carried out earthworks up to the main pipeline tie-in point.

-JSC "Temirlan-Oil" also reached agreements with the German Government to participate in the "Maimak" FEZ project via a local manufacturer financing program.
-Under these agreements, German manufacturers are designated as primary equipment suppliers for all development phases of the FEZ, while Euler Hermes Germany is the main project finance organizer and risk insurer.
-At the request of the German side, JSC "Temirlan-Oil" established a subsidiary in Germany, "Temirlan Development GmbH", to implement the project financing program.
+Temirlan-Oil also reached agreements with the German government to participate in the “Maymak” FEZ project via a local manufacturer financing program.
+Under these agreements, German manufacturers are designated as primary equipment suppliers for all development phases of the FEZ, while Euler Hermes Germany is the lead project finance arranger and risk insurer.
+The group's German office, "Temirlan Development GmbH", supports international coordination of the project financing program.

 Offtake & Domestic Market

-Kyrgyzstan currently hosts several refineries for processing hydrocarbons into fuel.
+The Kyrgyz Republic currently has several refineries for processing hydrocarbons into fuel.
 These include LLC "Kyrgyz Petroleum Company" in Jalal-Abad (300 thousand t/yr), "Russneft" at the refinery in Kant (250 thousand t/yr), and LLC "China Petrol Company Junda" in Kara-Balta (800 thousand t/yr nominal, ~80 thousand t/yr actual).
 All of them lack reliable crude supply and operate below capacity.
 Petroleum products (fuel) are therefore imported from Kazakhstan and Russia.
-In 2014, Kyrgyzstan’s domestic annual demand was about 3.5 million tons of light petroleum products and 650 thousand tons of heavy petroleum products.
+In 2014, the Kyrgyz Republic's domestic annual demand was about 3.5 million tons of light petroleum products and 650 thousand tons of heavy petroleum products.

 Insurance & Project Implementation

-All risk insurance is provided by AIG Lloyd under the existing agreement.
+Insurance and risk-management solutions for the project are structured with the involvement of leading international insurance providers.
 Highly professional specialists and technologists from Russia, Kazakhstan, and Germany have been engaged in project design and implementation.

-According to the agreement, JSC "KyrgyzGiproStroy" (Kyrgyzstan) will act as the general designer.
-Subcontracting work will be carried out by the engineering firm "TS Consult" (Germany) and ASCON Group GmbH (Germany).
-The supply and turnkey installation of technological equipment is entrusted to ASCON Group GmbH (Germany), together with CTA Anlagenbau GmbH and OTEC Group (Germany).
+Under the agreement, the Kyrgyzgiprostroy Design Institute, an open joint-stock company in the Kyrgyz Republic, will act as the general designer.
+Subcontracting work will be carried out by international engineering companies.
+The supply and turnkey installation of technological equipment is expected to involve German manufacturers and specialized engineering partners.

 German equipment was selected because the technology can be reconfigured for any feedstock parameters across a broad spectrum, as well as adapted to produce various final products.
 Hence, the refinery can be supplied from multiple crude sources.
-If unforeseen circumstances arise, the plant can be switched to receiving Russian or Iranian crude via rail.
+In case of unforeseen circumstances, complete logistics for the supply of alternative feedstock have been developed for the plant.
 The necessary infrastructure to accommodate rail deliveries is already in place.

 Project Technical & Financial Details